Solicitors specialising in Tribunal Appointed Block Managers

 For many years now, the law surrounding leasehold management has been in desperate need of reform.
 Much to the delight of many, in July 2020, the Law Commission published the results of their consultation on this issue, containing a large number of proposals aimed at streamlining the law and providing greater rights to leaseholders over their property.

 It remains unclear which of the many proposals made by the Law Commission will actually be taken up by the government.
-But it seems unlikely that any of the recommendations will be translated into law before 2022/3 at the earliest.
+But despite leasehold legislation in both 2023 and 2024, only a few of those recommendations have been translated into law.

 Why would we want to appoint a manager for our building?